layline-io/layline-doc/docs/03-assets/formats/03-asset-format-data-dictionary.md

 Depicted by the arrows, we can see that elements `EngineType` and `PowerEnum` are reused elsewhere in the Data Dictionary.
 It is also possible to reference elements which are defined in other formats (e.g. Generic Format, another Data Dictionary, etc.).
-If you are using elements from another format, then please make sure you observe what we wrote on [Forrmat Dependencies](#format-dependencies) above.
+If you are using elements from another format, then please make sure you observe what we wrote on [Format Dependencies](#format-dependencies) above.

 #### Declaring Root Element